USFWS/imp-template/README.md

 # IMP_RMarkdown
 RMarkdown template for creating Inventory and Monitoring Plans (IMPs) for National Wildlife Refuges.
+The template harvests survey information from the Planning and Review of I&M activities on Refuges (PRIMR) online database.
+This includes information on selected surveys to populate Table 1, information on non-selected surveys to populate Appedix C, and answers to survey narratives for selected surveys.
+The script also imports station-level information on Resources of Concern (ROC) and Nested ROCs from ArcGIS Online (AGOL).
+This includes prioritization of ROCs, which the script uses to create appendices A (Priority ROCs) and B (Nested ROCs).